-If you’re a participant involved in the justice system, we work with you to create your plan, and do a plan reassessment, in a similar way to how we work with everyone else.
+If you’re a participant involved in the justice system, we work with you to create your plan, or do a plan reassessment in a similar way to how we work with everyone else.
 But there may be some differences depending on whether you’re in custody or not in custody.

 We may ask for information from the justice system in your state or territory to help us decide what NDIS supports you need.